cristinacolpos/PELA-blocks/slicer-recommendations.md

 # Colorfabb NGEN Flex

+Works well on Flexistruder with 0.6mm nozzle.
 Basically the same settings as NGEN.
 Better results due to the extra flexibility.

 `large_nozzle = true;` (if nozzle >= 0.5mm.
 Usually you use a large nozzle for flex because the print speeds are low)